 - Feeding your puppy three times a day.
 It’s recommended you feed your puppy three times a day until they reach 6 months.
 After that, feeding them two times a day will suffice.

 - Balancing their calcium and phosphorus intake.
 The raw dog diet should be half to two-thirds meaty bones and half to one-third meats and offal.

 Introducing raw dog food to young and healthy dogs

-Young and healthy dogs can easily make the transition into 100% raw food diet.
+Young and healthy dogs can easily make the transition into a 100% raw food diet.
 If your dog doesn’t exhibit any signs of digestive problems, then you can transition them in 5-7 days.
-These following tips can help you with the process:
+The following tips can help you with the process:

 - Play games.
 Use the raw food as a treat.
 Slowly increase the number of treats over the next few days.
 If the stool remains normal, stop the old food and feed the new raw food indefinitely.

 - Cook it.
-Cooking the raw food is a great way to get unhealthy dogs interested in raw food.
+Cooking raw food is a great way to get unhealthy dogs interested in raw food.
 This will give them more time to build up their stomach flora and pH.
 Cook meats, but not edible bones.
-The first day you should introduce the food in a cooked way.
-By day 3, cook the food ½ of the way, and at day five you can serve the entire food raw.
+On the first day you should introduce the food in a cooked way.
+By day 3, cook the food ½ of the way, and on day five you can serve the entire food raw.